 Sure, you’ve already mastered the classic red wine reduction and been-there rum cake.
 But have you thought of dousing your mussels with tequila?
 How about glazing your bundt cake with a spirited vodka lemon icing?
 A kiss of gin would make a juniper berry sauce sing.
 And a breath of vermouth would give your turkey tonnato unusual depth.

 When you’re cooking with alcohol, the alcohol dissipates

 No worries in serving drunken dishes, for as alcohol cooks many of the intoxicating properties dissipate.
 And you’re left with an intensely flavored bouquet reminiscent of the elixir’s original source.
 Boiled down, tequila tastes like the honeyed flavor of roasted agave, gin like the piney juniper berry.
 In addition, some recipes have essential alcohol components.
 For example, fondue is usually made with kirsch or wine because the alcohol lowers the boiling point of the cheese, preventing it from curdling.
 For the stunning presentation of flambé, alcohol is a must (and a great way to impress a date.)

 Pairing becomes a cinch as you mix up a cocktail or serve a glass of wine mirroring the liquor that you’ve cooked with; after all, you’ll have leftovers.
-And cooking with alcohol is also a snap, as it imparts great flavor and speeds up reduction in sauces.
+And cooking with alcohol is also a snap, as it imparts great flavor and speeds up a reduction in sauces.

-Start with an appetizer of Tequila Mussels with Jalapenos and Tomatoes, served with a classic margarita, if you like.
+Start with an appetizer of Tequila Mussels with Jalapenos and Tomatoes, served with a classic margarita if you like.
 Next, sup on Salmon with Juniper Gin Sauce.
 End your repast with a sweet nibble of Lavender Madeleines with a Vodka Lemon Glaze.
-And throw back a Lavender Lemon Shooter to tease your appetite and loosen, but not lose, your libido.
+And throw back a Lavender Lemon Shooter to tease your appetite and loosen, but not lose your libido.